HAPiWEC/HAPiGYM_docs/Pages/1-Installation.md

 ## 1. Toolbox installation

 The software is set up as a Matlab Toolbox and can be installed using the `HAPiGYM.mltbx` file provided to you (your team) at the start of the HAPiGYM process.
+The latest version of the software can be found [here](https://energymodels.eng.ed.ac.uk/oceanedge/toolbox_versions/).

 **To install:** double click the `HAPiGYM.mltbx` file anywhere inside your operating system's file explorer, or from within Matlab itself.